Doug Messier

 Douglas Herbert Messier (born September 5, 1936) is a Canadian former ice hockey player and coach.
 He played 487 games in the Western Hockey League, playing with the Seattle Totems, Edmonton Flyers, and Portland Buckaroos.
 He also played briefly in the American Hockey League for the Pittsburgh Hornets.
-After his retirement, he became a minor league hockey coach.
 Messier is the father of Paul Messier and Hockey Hall of Fame player Mark Messier.

+After his playing career, Messier became a minor league hockey coach.
+He also was a founding member of the Professional Hockey Players' Association, and served as the associations first Executive Director from 1967 to 1969.
+In 2026, the PHPA announced an award in Messier's honor, the Doug Messier Award, which is awarded yearly to the most outstanding players in each the American Hockey League and ECHL, as voted on by PHPA members.